Passion

 much Sylvia Chang’s show on account of her being its director, scriptwriter

-gets more and more gripping the further along we get into it, she appears
+more and more gripping the further along we get into it, she appears on-screen

-on-screen as Wendy Cheung, a woman who the film’s audience first encounters
+as Wendy Cheung, a woman who the film’s audience first encounters as a middle-aged

-for a while in the warmth of the picture being painted of two long-time
+a while in the warmth of the picture being painted of two long-time female

 come across in Hollywood than Hong Kong works).
 Alarm bells started